- Research Compliance Home

 - Grant Management tab in Duke@WORK

-The application for the Fall 2019 cohort will open in Summer 2019.
-The employee and the employee’s supervisor must complete an online application form (link available during the application period) for the RAA program.
+The application for the Fall 2019 cohort will open on June 10, 2019 and close on July 22nd, 2019.
+The employee and the employee’s supervisor must complete an online application form (link available only during the application period) for the RAA program.
 The application will be reviewed, and selected applicants will be enrolled into the RAA curriculum.

 The RAA program consists of 5 Core classes, 4 selected electives, and the RAA Final Exam.
 Participants have 18 months from time of enrollment to complete all certification requirements, including the proctored exam.